$442 Billion Poured Into AI, But 67% Went to Just 10 Companies

 - 2026 YTD: $75M median

-This tells us two things.
-First, it's more expensive than ever to build an AI company — compute costs, talent wars, and data acquisition are all getting pricier.
-Second, investors are willing to pay the premium, at least for now.
+Two things follow from this.
+It's more expensive than ever to build an AI company, between compute costs, the talent war, and data.
+And investors are still willing to pay the premium, at least for now.

-We identified 126 companies that match a concerning pattern: more than 2 years since their last funding round and fewer than 50 employees.
+We found 126 companies that match a worrying pattern: more than two years since their last funding round, and fewer than 50 employees.

-Before you accept a job offer from any AI startup, check when they last raised.
-If it's been more than two years and the team is small, ask hard questions about runway and path to profitability.
+Before you accept an offer from any AI startup, check when they last raised.
+If it's been more than two years and the team is small, ask the runway question directly instead of assuming it away.

 | Company | Capital per Employee |